ppetrovtv/pine_script_docs/source/essential/Sessions_and_time_functions.rst

 --------------------------------

 Pine provides means to work with trade session, time and date information.
-We will review a simple chart, IBM at 30min, where 2 scripts are running: "Bar date/time" and "Session bars".
+On this IBM chart at 30min, two scripts are running: "Bar date/time" and "Session bars".

 .. image:: images/Chart_time_1.png